spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 This tutorial will teach you how to update a cluster deployed with Palette to Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) cloud providers.
 You will explore each cluster update method and learn how to apply these changes using either Palette or Terraform.

 ## Prerequisites
-To complete this tutorial, you will need the following items.
+This tutorial builds upon the resources and steps outlined in the [Deploy a Cluster](../public-cloud/deploy-k8s-cluster.md) tutorial for creating initial clusters.
+To complete it, you will need the following items.

 <Tabs groupId="tutorial">
 <TabItem label="UI workflow" value="UI">